Ravnur-Inc/ravplayer/README.md

 All the code samples are included in the full guide together with player demos and implementation insights.

 ### Try it out
-Test the abilities of Ravnur Player on demo pages:
+Test the features of the Ravnur Media Player:

 #### [Ravnur Media Player Demo ](https://strmsdemo.z13.web.core.windows.net/)